AntonBazhal/lambda-shearer/README.md

   --steps, -s        comma-separated list of memory settings, in MB, for your
-                     lambda function to be tested with                [required] --warmup, -w       perform warmup call before actual benchmark [default: true]
+                     lambda function to be tested with                [required] --warmup, -w       perform warmup call before actual benchmark [default: true] --timer, -t        method to use for measuring duration [choices: "execution", "wall"] [default: "execution"]
 ```

 Example: